 Students congregate with their fellow "housemates" during regular activities such as pep rallies, Pumpkin Olympics, chapel, and community service activities.

-A fifth house, the House of PreK, includes our youngest students.
+A fifth house, the House of Kindness, includes our PreK students.
 Led by their teachers, these children learn to share, to say "please" and "thank you," and to always be kind.
 Once they enter kindergarten, they can't wait to be sorted into the four main houses.